sweirich/lambda-n-ways/README.md

 ## Selecting the implementations to run

-The source module [Suite](lib/Suite.hs) imports all of the various implementations and creates the test suite.
-Modify this file to include or exclude various implementations from testing and benchmarking.
+The source module [Suite](lib/Suite.hs) imports all of the implementations and creates the test/benchmark suite.
+Modify the variable `impls` in this file to include or exclude various implementations from testing and benchmarking.

 ## Running the test suite